-In the case of the developer, the developer must have a representation document from the PCEM that accredits him/her as such.
-The VPCE has a Power of Attorney with Withdrawals and Power of Attorney Without Withdrawals forms, available at www.cercarbono.com.
+In the case of the developer, he/she must have a representation document from the project that accredits him/her as such.
+The programme has a Power of Attorney form, available at www.cercarbono.com.

-A Cercarbono technical reviewer verifies that the documentation provided is sufficient for compliance with the requirements, the required authorisations, and powers of attorney, proof of holdership or tenure of the area where the PCEM will be implemented, among others, as detailed in the document Procedures of the Voluntary Programme on Circular Economy.
+A programme technical reviewer verifies that the documentation provided is sufficient for compliance with the requirements, the required authorisations, and powers of attorney, proof of holdership or tenure of the area where the project will be implemented, among others, as detailed in the document Procedures of the Voluntary Programme on Circular Economy.

-PCEM registration can be done at the formulation stage (new and migrated PCEM) or at the validation and verification stages (migrated PCEM).
+Project registration can be done at the formulation stage (new and migrated projects) or at the validation and verification stages (migrated projects).

-During this stage, the PCEM appears on the EcoRegistry platform in the In Formulation status.
-Once this stage is approved, until the validation stage starts, the PCEM appears on the platform in the Formulated status.
+During this stage, the project appears on the EcoRegistry platform in the In Formulation status.
+Once this stage is approved, it enters public comments.